jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 We need to configure such a webhook in Github to point to the url of the EventListener.
 We can check the EventListener route url in either the OpenShift console or directly via cli.

-You can get the EventListener route URL with the following command:
+You can get the EventListener route URL with the following command via `oc` cli:
 ```bash
 oc -n ansible-ees get route ansible-ee-el -o jsonpath="{.spec.host}"
 ```